 You can not log into the HAP router we provide.
 The HAP is not configurable and resetting the device or trying to log into it will effect your internet connection and if unit has to be replaced because of this or if the unit is physically damaged there will be a charge to replace the device.

 If you are using another wireless router connected to the HAP provided by BBnet By default, we don’t allow access.
 We do not give administration passwords for wireless routers to customers.
-If you want to log into the router you will have to reset the wireless router to log in.
-This will void the BBnet warranty supplied and support for the wireless router aswell.
+If you want to log into the router contact support on 061-512000.
+This will void the BBnet warranty supplied and support for the wireless router as well.

-For applications where port forwarding or other settings are a concern, you will need a static IP address and admin passwords for routers will be issued.
+For applications where port forwarding or other settings are a concern, you will need a static IP address.

-Any router that has been reconfigured, reset or has had settings changed, will not be covered by BBnet warranty and there may be a charge for a service call / replace equipment to resolve any issues.
+Any router that has been reconfigured, reset or has had settings changed, will not be covered by BBnet warranty / support.
+There may be a charge for a service call / replace equipment to resolve any issues.

 If you are having problems with your router or wish to talk about settings call: 061-512000 and press option 2 or E-mail : firstname.lastname@example.org